mayshukla/harmonizer/README.md

 ## TODO
-- figure out if i'm using pvoc correctly (should i do forward/reverse within one window?)
+- figure out how length of cvec_t works
-  - update: I don't think this is the problem.
-I tried it that way and it was still bad
+- make it mono only

 ## Implementation Plan
 - PhaseVocoder: wrapper around aubio pvoc